qsideinstitute/federal-criminal-sentencing/master.md

 the years 2006 to 2020 provided by the U.S. Sentencing Commission.
 Publicly available data is usually quite messy, with many missing and ambiguous entries.
-For this reason, you will be using a curated copy, that is, one that has been “cleaned up” (Directions for obtaining the curated copy is in the following section of this module).
+For this reason, you will be using a curated copy, that is, one that has been “cleaned up” (directions for obtaining the curated copy is in the following section of this module).
 The sentence lengths we are using are given in months and do not include probation nor alternative confinement.
 Since our aim is to compare lengths of